-Global markets are providing investors a rough ride at the moment, as the focus turns to China’s economic outlook.
+Global markets are providing investors with a rough ride at the moment, as the focus turns to China’s economic outlook.
 But while falling markets can be worrisome, maintaining a longer-term perspective makes the volatility easier to handle.

 A typical response to unsettling markets is an emotional one.
 We quit risky assets when prices are down and wait for more “certainty”.